McGill-ECSE321-Winter2024/project-group-5/README.md

 | Dmytro Martyniuk | dmytromartyniuk  | Back-end developer |  |
 | Sirine Tarhouni | SirineTarhouni             | Front-end developer |  |

-*Team roles scope of work:
+### Team roles scope of work:
+ Project manager: Responsible for overseeing the planning, execution, and delivery of a project within the defined constraints of time, resources, and scope.
  Front-end developer: Responsible for developing the user-facing aspects of the website
  Back-end developer: Responsible of handling the server-side development and database management of the website
  Tester: Responsible for evaluating the quality and functionality of the software product